hkust-taco/mlstruct/README.md

 Running the tests only requires the Scala Build Tool installed.
 In the terminal, run `sbt mlscriptJVM/test`.

+To run the regression tests continuously as you develop, launch the SBT shell first with `sbt` and then type `~mlscriptJVM/testOnly mlscript.DiffTests`.

 ## Running the demo locally